dcarrol3/NewLanguage/README.md

 # New Language (Name TBD)

 Custom programming language for learning purposes.
-Written in C++.
+Written in Java.

 Syntax Rules (WIP):

 Identifier (variable name, function name, etc.):

 Integers:

 Keyword (if, else, etc):

     if
     for-loop:
         do i = 1,25 {} // Loop until i == 25, starting at 1.
 I is automatically set to an integer
     when

 Whitespace (\t, spaces, \n):

 Paraenthesis (Open and closed are seperate syntax rules):

 semi-colon OR new-line:

     ends statement
     new-line is hardcoded in

 Assignment:

 Operator rules

 comment:

     #